Sistine Chapel Choir: 20th century

 Domenico Mustafà's leadership of the choir and the careers of its castrati singers came to a close beginning in 1898 when Lorenzo Perosi was appointed joint perpetual director of the choir.
-At the time Perosi was only 26, but already had a considerable reputation as a composer of sacred music.
+At the time, Perosi was only 26, but already had a considerable reputation as a composer of sacred music.
 Mustafà had thought that Perosi would carry on the musical traditions of the choir that had guided him.
-However, Perosi was an adherent of the Cecilian Movement which eschewed the operatic and theatrical style of church music which had been ascendant on the 18th and 19th centuries.
+However, Perosi was an adherent of the Cecilian Movement which eschewed the operatic and theatrical style of church music which had been ascendant in the 18th and 19th centuries.
 He was also strongly against using castrati in the choir and wished to replace them with boy singers.
 At Perosi's urging, a Papal decree of 3 February 1902 by Pope Leo XIII stipulated that henceforth castrati would no longer be accepted into the choir.
-Mustafà retired as perpetual director of the choir in January 1903 leaving Perosi the sole director.
+Mustafà retired as perpetual director of the choir in January 1903, leaving Perosi the sole director.
 The remaining castrati gradually died, retired, or were pensioned off.
 Moreschi, the youngest of the six remaining castrati choristers photographed in 1898, remained on the choir's books until his retirement in 1913.

-The ascendance to the papacy of Perosi's mentor and fellow Cecilianist, Pius X in August 1903 further cemented his position.
-Under his direction the last remaining castrati were phased out, and a stable 30-voice boys choir was added.
+The accession to the papacy of Perosi's mentor and fellow Cecilianist, Pius X in August 1903 further cemented his position.
+Under his direction, the last remaining castrati were phased out, and a stable 30-voice boys' choir was added.
 The choir's music focused once again on Gregorian chant and the polyphonic music of the Renaissance period, especially that of Palestrina.
 Perosi served as the choir's director until his death in 1956, although his tenure was periodically interrupted by bouts of mental illness.